Mastering the yoga lunge pose enhances leg strength, hip flexibility, and mental focus, serving as a cornerstone for more advanced yoga practices.

 - Release the head towards the left shoulder and breathe into this deep oblique stretch.

-Lunge Pose Common Mistakes
+Yoga Lunge Pose: Common Mistakes

 Avoid these common mistakes to ensure the lunge pose leaves you feeling reinvigorated.